FeldrinH/TASmaniac/README.md

 All recordings are saved in a `recordings` folder inside your TASmaniac install folder and are named based on the level and completion time.
 A recording is saved only if you successfully complete a level.

+## Existing TAS run

+An incomplete set of input files for a work-in-progress TAS run can be found in the `best_recordings` folder.